Tool Buying Guide for Woodworking

 Choosing cordless tools can be very confusing when you’re just starting out.
 These are my picks based on experience from using these brands in the shop.
 Buy brushless motor cordless tools if at all possible.
 This gives you more powerful motors and longer battery life.
 However, if you’re on a budget you can get brushed motor cordless tools for much cheaper.

 • Budget Pick - Ryobi Combo Kit https://homedepot.sjv.io/y2Z3oD This is a brushed set of tools, but you get almost everything you need to get started in one combo kit.
-A lot of people give Ryobi grief online.
-But don’t let that sway you.
 Ryobi has an amazing tool selection and the tools are very good for the price.
-I did a video on Ryobi tools here: https://youtu.be/TTtzXsfWt5M
+I did a video on Ryobi tools here: https://youtu.be/TTtzXsfWt5M For an upgraded option, look into the RYOBI One+ HP Line which have better brushless motors giving you better battery life and more power.

 • If warranty is the priority, it’s hard to beat the Ridgid Line of tools https://homedepot.sjv.io/eKnM5g with their Lifetime Service Agreement.
 That’s the reason I chose Ridgid as my first cordless tools.
 I had to take advantage of that recently when my Ridgid Router stopped working 5 years after I purchased it.
 Video on my experience with that here: https://youtu.be/2mkD8UiI_ZE